cosmos/cosmos/whitepaper.md

 sidechains suffer from the many risks of proof-of-work as a consensus mechanism, which are particularly exacerbated in a scalability context.
-That said, the core mechanism of the two-way peg is in principle the same as that employed by the GnuClear network, though using a more scalably secure consensus algorithm.
+That said, the core mechanism of the two-way peg is in principle the same as that employed by the GnuClear network, though using a consensus algorithm that scales more securely.

 ### Casper

-Casper is a proposed Proof-of-Stake consensus algorithm.
+Casper is a proposed Proof-of-Stake consensus algorithm for Ethereum.
 Its prime mode of operation is "consensus-by-bet".
 The idea is that by letting validators iteratively bet on which block it believes will become committed into the blockchain based on the other bets that it's seen so far, finality can be